TTiannaiTT/Question-Matching-on-Qianyan/README.md

 ```
 ## Introduction
 This is the **demo implementation (which only includes the core code but not an excutable version)** for the technical report "Qianyan Dataset: Technical Report on the Question Matching Robustness Competition", which ranked 6th (until 2024.10.18) in the "Baidu Qianyan: Question Matching Robustness Competition".
+This is also the assignment 1 of *Machine Learning Practice (2024 fall)*.
 ## Performance
 Untill 2024.10.18 0:00, ranked 6th in the leader board.
 | Rank | score  | OPPO   | DuQM_pos | DuQM_named_entity | DuQM_synonym | DuQM_antonym | DuQM_negation | DuQM_temporal | DuQM_symmetry | DuQM_asymmetry | DuQM_neg_asymmetry | DuQM_voice | DuQM_misspelling | DuQM_discourse_particle(simple) | DuQM_discourse_particle(complex) |